RTSAjwad/solid-contacts-app/README.md

 It should be hosted at http://localhost:3000.
 Check your terminal for address.

-Alternatively you can get a pod at [solid community](https://solidcommunity.net/)
+Alternatively you can get a pod at [solid community](https://solidcommunity.net/).
+Make sure to use https instead of http in the input field on login if you want to go this route.

 Note: Both addresses are http not https.
 The application contains bugs that may result in odd behaviour.